Questions about our products

 Is our dairy protein tested for heavy metals?

-Yes our dairy protein is tested for Heavy Metals via a national testing program NZ and also periodically tested in independent labs in NZ and in the US.
+Yes our dairy protein is tested for Heavy Metals via a national testing program New Zealand and also periodically tested in independent labs in New Zealand and in the US.

-Below is further information on the NZ testing program:
+Below is further information on the New Zealand testing program:

 New Zealand's raw milk supply is monitored through the National Chemical Contaminants Program (NCCP), operated by New Zealand's Ministry for Primary Industries (MPI).
 The program has been effective in confirming that dairy products are free of chemical residues at levels that could pose a threat to human health or to international trade.
 NCCP testing has shown that raw milk is very low in heavy metal contaminants and provide assurance that the entire NZ Dairy Industry being free of harmful levels of heavy metals.